 Here we’ll explore:

-As of 2019, an astonishing 90% of companies relied on cloud computing for at least some of their workloads.
-And companies are not just using the cloud for more specific workloads.
+As of 2020, an astonishing 90% of companies relied on cloud computing for at least some of their workloads and that majority has undoubtedly increased over the two years since.
+And companies are not just using the cloud for specialist workloads.
 A whole 60% of total workloads were running on the cloud, up from 45% a year earlier.
-2020 figures, when available, will almost certainly show that level of growth continuing.

 Double-digit growth in the workloads that have been migrated to the cloud, and the fact that comfortably over 50% are cloud-powered are significant statistics.
 They demonstrate that cloud deployment has become the standard for digitally enabled organisations.
 Half of large companies spend more than $1.2 million on their public cloud deployments annually and 30% of all IT budgets are allocated to cloud computing resource.